Bunny-03/Discord-Reaction-Bot/README.md

 **Note : Repl.it Users can now make it 24/7 when u start the bot first it may get error reload then the there will be link of bot with repl.co in last copy full link go to Uptimerobot and paste then ur bot will be 24/7**

+**Glitch users can use premuium or use Our Server Monitor bots to make it 24/7**

 ( Just add `.env` file and add BOT_TOKEN=token (No need "" or '' dont give space for = and token) and then create `.gitignore` and add